-- Some children may become overexcited and not respond to teacher instructions.
-Others may ask lots of questions or forget about the usual rules and instructions when placed in new environments. - Consider explaining the new structure and routine, and special rules and expectations beforehand.
-Check if they understand.
-This can relate to riding the school bus, behaving in a new place, staying in a group or not touching anything unless permission is given. - Buddies may help remind and model expected behaviours
+- Some students may become overexcited and not respond to teacher instructions.
+Others may ask lots of questions or forget about the usual rules and instructions when placed in new environments. - Explain the new structure and routine, special rules and expectations beforehand.
+Always ensure that they understand.
+This can relate to riding the school bus, behaving in a new place, staying in a group or not touching anything unless permission is given.

+Peer buddies may remind and model expected behaviours.